-- Importers must have a Commercial Register, which includes food trade - Importers should have already created an E-Account with the SFDA and registered all their imported food products.

-The following documents must be submitted to the SFDA in order to commence the required product inspections process:

-- Original invoice certified by a chamber of commerce where the exporting company is located. - Some of the following certificates (according to the food item) shall be made available: - a.
+- Importers must have a Commercial Register, which includes food trade - Importers should have already created an E-Account with the SFDA and registered all their imported food products. - Required Documents: The following documents must be submitted to the SFDA in order to commence the required product inspections process: - Original invoice certified by a chamber of commerce where the exporting company is located. - Some of the following certificates (according to the food item) shall be made available: - a.
 Certificate of origin (Copy) - b.
 Halal Certificate (original) - c.
 Certificate of slaughtering for meat and poultry (original) - d.
 Any other documents or certificates required by the SFDA - e.
 In addition to the general requirements listed above, there may be special requirements specified by SFDA according to the nature of imported food products.

-2. Inspection of Imported Food Consignments at Border Inspection Posts (BIPs)
+2) Inspection Procedures at Border Inspection Posts (BIPs)

-With the exception of herbal preparations, health and supplementary foods (inspected by the Ministry of Health) and live animals, plants, seeds and grains (inspected by the Ministry of Agriculture), all imported foodstuffs are inspected by the SFDA's EDIFC at Saudi ports of entry or BIPs.
-Imported processed feed and feed ingredients are inspected by SFDA's EDAF.
+With the exception of herbal preparations, health and supplementary foods (inspected by the Ministry of Health) and live animals, plants, seeds and grains (inspected by the Ministry of Agriculture), all imported foodstuffs are inspected by the SFDA's Executive Department of Imported Food Control (EDIFC) at Saudi ports of entry or BIPs.
+Imported processed feed and feed ingredients are inspected by SFDA's Executive Department of Animal Feed (EDAF).